12 Day Trading Tips for Beginners [Starter Guide]

 A day trader can trade with his own capital or join a funded trader program to trade other people’s money.

-In some cases, swing trading might be the better choice since a swing trader does not compete that heavily with large financial institutions, and the price movements cannot wipe out a portfolio that fast.
+In some cases, swing trading and swing trade alert services might be the better choice since a swing trader does not compete that heavily with large financial institutions, and the price movements cannot wipe out a portfolio that fast.
+Reading some of the best swing trading books is beneficial as baseline for defining swing trading strategies.